 American Indian tribes supporting France included the Wabanaki Confederacy, Algonquin, Caughnawaga Mohawk, Lenape, Ojibwa, Ottawa, Shawnee, and Wyandot.

 American Indian tribes supporting the British included the Iroquois Confederacy, Catawba, and the Cherokee prior to 1758.

 A peace agreement signed in 1763 that ended the Seven Years' War, or the French and Indian War; also the name for a peace agreement signed in 1783 that ended the American Revolutionary War and recognized the United States' independence.

-The French and Indian War (1754-1763) is the name for the North American theater of the Seven Years War.
+The French and Indian War (1754–1763) is the name for the North American theatre of the Seven Years' War.
 The war was fought primarily between the colonies of Great Britain and New France, with both sides supported by forces from Europe as well as American Indian allies.
-In 1756, the war erupted into a world-wide conflict between Britain and France.
-The two primary targets of the British colonists were the royal French forces and the various American Indian forces allied with them.
+In 1756, the war erupted into a worldwide conflict between Britain and France.
+The primary targets of the British colonists were the royal French forces and the various American Indian forces allied with them.